-Further examples include:
+Examples include:

-- i. if a Director is also a Director of a service provider to the Fund; - ii. if a Group Entity's Investment Committee were to consider any directly held asset investment opportunities in which a member of the Investment Committee held a material investment, or if a member of the Investment Committee holds an investment vehicle, directly or indirectly, which was also seeking to invest; and - iii. if a Financial Adviser recommends a group product without consideration of other alternatives.
+- i. where a Designated Person stands to gain financially from a particular decision; or - ii. if a Group Entity's Investment Committee were to consider any directly held asset investment opportunities in which a member of the Investment Committee held a material investment, or if a member of the Investment Committee holds an investment vehicle, directly or indirectly, which was also seeking to invest. - b) a conflict of duty arises when a decision maker has competing loyalties.